Kennjenga/alx-backend-python/0x00-python_variable_annotations/README.md

     return f
 ```

-In this example, `name` is expected to be a string, and the function returns a string.
+In this example, `make_multiplier` is like "an inner function" that multiplies a float by multiplier.

 ## Specifying Variable Types